LongQT-sea/intel-igpu-passthru/README.md

 This project is provided “as‑is”, without any warranty, for educational and research purposes.
 In no event shall the authors or contributors be liable for any direct, indirect, incidental, special, or consequential damages arising from use of the project, even if advised of the possibility of such damages.

 All product names, trademarks, and registered trademarks are property of their respective owners.
 All company, product, and service names used in this repository are for identification purposes only.

+[^1]: When using Intel iGPU SR-IOV virtual functions, some driver versions may cause a Code 43 error on Windows guests.
+To ensure compatibility across all driver versions, an OpROM is required.
+[^2]: Sandy Bridge and newer